By Kate Ferguson

-In addition to collaboration pieces we had items within the pop up from Krink Nyc (green pens), Luv AJ green jewellery, Zen Den crystal candles (Usher bought like 3) and custom keyrings.
+In addition to collaboration pieces, we had items within the pop up from Krink Nyc (green pens), Luv AJ green jewelry, Zen Den crystal candles (Usher bought like 3), and custom keyrings.
 We also have VSL bucket hats and berets.
 Oh and stickers.
 You gotta love a sticker.

 Amazing.
 What’s next for you?

 Turning the whole world green!
 We’re really excited about pushing forward with collaborations and working with brands, people and organizations that we can extend our custom concept to.
 We’re in a unique position at having so many layers to the company – we’re content creators, custom graphic makers, with a buyable streetwear arm and a functioning app that can house a new way of seeing any physical product that’s green.